rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 :::note Evolution:

-Rancher's code base evolves, use cases change, and the body of accumulated Rancher experience grows every day.
+Rancher's codebase evolves, use cases change, and the body of accumulated Rancher experience grows every day.

-Because of that, this document's recommendations are subject to change over time with the aim of providing increasingly more concrete and accurate guidelines.
+Hardware requirement recommendations are subject to change over time, as guidelines improve in accuracy and become more concrete.

-If you find your Rancher deployment does not comply with recommendations in this document, while it used to comply with earlier revisions, you can [contact Rancher](https://rancher.com/contact/) for an ad-hoc evaluation.
+If you find that your Rancher deployment no longer complies with the listed recommendations, [contact Rancher](https://rancher.com/contact/) for a re-evaluation.

 :::

 ### RKE2 Kubernetes

-Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.
+The following table lists minimum CPU and memory requirements for each node in the [upstream cluster](install-upgrade-on-a-kubernetes-cluster.md).

-Please note that a highly available setup with at least 3 nodes is required for all production usages.
+Please note that a highly available setup with at least three nodes is required for production.

 | Managed Infrastructure Size | Clusters  | Nodes      | vCPUs | RAM   |
 |-----------------------------|-----------|------------|-------|-------|